A-C-Rosenfeldt/AtariJag6DoFtexture60fps/README.md

 I guess the GPU will be busy also, so I could just use normal interrupts.
 There is no tight loop and the algorithm ( beam tree) is going to be complicated.
 Maybe the stopping technique can be used at the end to flush the buffer.
-GPU DMA priority and Blitter busHog to not lose any cycles.
+GPU DMA priority and Blitter busHog to not lose any cycles. ..
+DMA priority is not well tested and we don't even want to access external RAM.
+We could request a vertex while the blitter runs.

 Triangel rasterizer code is indeed a loop.
 Since I don't care for coherence and in pixelMode the blitter forgets to switch to the next line anyway,